farazsth98/scoping-tool/README.md

 ## Requirements

-This tool uses `cloc` to
+This tool uses `cloc` to fetch the lines of code in each file marked for scoping.
+Please ensure `cloc` is in your `PATH`.

 This tool has only been tested on Linux.
-It may work on MacOS and Windows.
+It may work on MacOS and Windows if `cloc` is in the PATH.

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.

 ## List of things TODO